• Recipe Box

 Note that the storage guidelines provided on this page and site are estimates from personal experiences.
 We are all adults and as an adult you are responsible to ensure that the food you eat is safe to eat.
 Since, I'm not a food safety expert, you are responsible to review your local guidelines on food storage prior to storing any food left-overs.

-For Canadian Guidelines check Government of Canada's Food and Safety Guidelines for further information and resources.
+For Canadian Guidelines check the Government of Canada Food Safety Guidelines or see more guidelines at USDA.gov.

 Top tip